You’re reading a new story, and you’ve just hit the first bit of dialogue between two characters.

 Now that you know how to write dialogue that will keep your readers interested, what project has your attention right now?
 Are you trying your hand at flash fiction or working on something longer?

 The best thing about learning how to write compelling dialogue is the perfect excuse to read fantastic examples by authors who were once in your shoes.

 Make time to learn from them, as they’ve learned from others.
 Savor the stories they tell and the dialogue that brings those stories to life.

 Then write, write, and write some more.
 Practice every day to hone your craft.

 And share your work with others.
-The more risks you take, the sooner you’ll reach the day you can announce the debut of your new novel or short story.
+The more risks you take, the sooner you’ll reach the day you can announce the debut of your new novel.